Work On Islamabad Expressway Gulberg-Rawat Section To Begin From Next Week - UrduPoint

 Work On Islamabad Expressway 'Gulberg-Rawat' Section To Begin From Next Week

-The construction work on next phase of Islamabad Expressway Signal Free Corridor (Gulberg-Rawat) will start in coming days to regulate traffic flow on one of the most traffic-laden artery, said a top official of the Capital Development Authority (CDA)

-ISLAMABAD (UrduPoint / Pakistan Point News - 2nd Oct, 2020 ) :The construction work on next phase of Islamabad Expressway Signal Free Corridor (Gulberg-Rawat) will start in coming days to regulate traffic flow on one of the most traffic-laden artery, said a top official of the Capital Development Authority (CDA).
+ISLAMABAD, Oct 4 (UrduPoint / Pakistan Point News - 4th Oct, 2020 ) :The construction work on next phase of Islamabad Expressway Signal Free Corridor (Gulberg-Rawat) will start in coming days to regulate traffic flow on one of the most traffic-laden artery, said a top official of the Capital Development Authority (CDA).

 "All the relevant departments are mobilized, machinery is moving and the work will start with full force as alternate traffic plan is being prepared by member engineering, director traffic planning and traffic police," CDA Chairman Amer Ali Ahmed told APP.